timetoady/timetoady.gihub.io/_posts/2020-12-12-Bbal-The-Final-Week-6.md

 ![Edit Player Page](/images/editPlayer.png)

 ###### _The Player Edit page.
 As a nice bonus, I set the logic so it edits the page title at the top of the browser tab to show the name of the player you're editing.
 Neat!
-Also, mostly like Bob is neither my nor your uncle, unless he is._
+Also, most likely Bob is neither my nor your uncle, unless he is._

 ### Topic 3: The Unexpected Difficulty of Sorting by Deeply Nested Values